Here are the best type of lower back exercises to help ease lower back pain and prevent pain from returning in the future!

 - Hold at the top for a second before slowly lowering each extremity simultaneously.

-- Get a strong enough stretch that your able to hold for ~45 second, repeat 2 times each leg
+- Get a strong enough stretch that you’re able to hold for ~45 seconds, repeat 2 times each leg.

-- Turn your upper body by focusing the pivot point being at your waist all as far as your able (try not to push through the legs or feet for any additional rotation, it should all come through the waist and core)
+- Turn your upper body by focusing the pivot point being at your waist all as far as you’re able (try not to push through the legs or feet for any additional rotation, it should all come through the waist and core).

-Side-lying Leg lifts: This exercise will help strengthen your glute min, and glue med.
+This exercise will help strengthen your glute minimus and glute medius.
 Thus reducing hip drop while walking, and making for more stable and balanced hip motion.

 - Begin by lying on your side with leg that’s against the table, bent and the knee, and the other knee straight as well as extended at the hip (you should be getting a stretch at the front of hip on this leg).

 - Keep your torso and hip rolled forward while the leg remains extended.